Rugby: Kiwi Steven Yates arrested on cocaine possession, All Blacks captain's future now in doubt

-New Zealand-born rugby player Steven Yates has been arrested on suspicion of possessing cocaine, the second drugs scandal involved Toyota Verblitz in a matter of days.
+New Zealand-born rugby player Steven Yates has been arrested on suspicion of possessing cocaine, the second drugs scandal involving Toyota Verblitz in a matter of days.

 Last week first-five Ryota Kabashima was arrested for a similar offence, forcing the team to be withdrawn from the Top League Cup, and now the whole future of the rugby programme is in doubt.